tholbl2016/OriRoomServerv1/README.md

-# Welcome to OriRoom!
+# Welcome to Rec_rewild!
 ---
-OriRoom is a fork of OpenRec and Rec_rewild.
+Rec_rewild is a forked of OpenRec!

 ### Branches
  - Master